Pigeon Forge Spring Break: Your 2023 In-Depth Guide

 Take it back to the good old days of the Wild West when you reserve your seat at the most fun place to eat in the Smokies, Dolly's Stampede Dinner Attraction!
 With a dazzling mix of equestrian acts, country music, and spectacular special effects.
 Guests of all ages will be on their feet clapping for the entirety of this high-spirited adventure.

-Devour a four-course feast featuring creamy vegetable soup, flaky buttermilk biscuits, tender rotisserie chicken, and more.
-But save room for Dolly's favorite hot baked apple turnover.
+Devour a four-course feast featuring creamy vegetable soup, flaky biscuits, a choice of tender rotisserie chicken or hickory smoked pulled pork, buttery corn on the cob, and herb-roasted potatoes.
+Be sure to save room for Dolly’s favorite hot baked apple turnover.

 Performer Riding a Horse at Dolly Parton's Stampede - Pigeon Forge, Tennessee, USAPirates Voyage Dinner & Show